od-b/cardmarket-to-archidekt/README.md

 1. [UV](https://docs.astral.sh/uv/getting-started/installation/)

-- If you have homebrew, you can install with `brew install uv`
-- Alternatively, run `curl -LsSf https://astral.sh/uv/install.sh | sh`
+- If you have homebrew, you can install with `brew install uv`.
+Alternatively, run `curl -LsSf https://astral.sh/uv/install.sh | sh`.

 2. Install dependencies with `uv sync`